brokenhandsio/gatekeeper/README.md

 ### Custom cache
 You can override which cache to use by creating your own type that conforms to the `Cache` protocol from Vapor.
 Use `app.gatekeeper.caches.use()` to configure which cache to use.

-## Credits 🏆

-This package is developed and maintained by the Vapor team at [Nodes](https://www.nodesagency.com).
-The package owner for this project is [Christian](https://github.com/cweinberger).
-Special thanks goes to [madsodgaard](https://github.com/madsodgaard) for his work on the Vapor 4 version!

-## License 📄

-This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)